sanjayy-j/Fire-extinguisher-detector/README.md

-# 🔥 Fire Extinguisher Detection
+# 🔥 Fire Extinguisher Detectio

 This repository contains an end-to-end computer vision project to detect fire extinguishers using a YOLOv8 object detection model.